 Managing invasive plants such as Siberian elm (Ulmus pumila), buckthorn (Rhamnus cathartica), honeysuckle (Lonicera spp.), locust (Robinia spp.), and other woody species is often difficult.
 Herbicide treatments alone or in combination with fire and mechanical methods, such as cutting and shredding, can provide cost effective removal of woody vegetation.
 Use of herbicides minimizes site disturbance compared to mechanical methods, and can be applied on a variety of sites often throughout the year.
 Follow the link below for detailed information regarding foliar, basal, and cut surface herbicide applications on woody plants.

-®Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
+®™ Trademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
 Milestone is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
 Consult the label for full details.
 Tordon 22K is a federally Restricted Use Pesticide.
 Always read and follow label instructions.